cn0047/stash/ed/t/patterns.architectural/pattern.microservices.md

 * If you need to deploy microservice and for that you need to deploy another one - you're not doing microservices, you're doing another kind of services but not microservices.
 Microservices must be independently deployable.

+* Size of a service is mostly unimportant.